How to Select the Best Project Management Methodology for Your Business?

 Project Size and Duration

 The scope and length of your project may also influence your decision.
-While smaller, shorter-term projects could succeed with Agile or comparable approaches, larger, longer-term projects benefit from a more organised approach.
+While smaller, shorter-term projects could succeed with Agile or comparable approaches, larger, longer-term projects benefit from a more organized approach.

 Risk Tolerance